Ada-C5/mood-analysis/README.md

 **think**: Why does 03/13 come out as _sad_ when it should be _happy_?
 How could we fix this?

+It's not recognizing the good words because `include?` in `#analyze_mood` tests if there's a perfect match.
+We need to strip out interfering punctuation (while leaving the slash in the date).

 2. To make the results a little more accurate, let's write and utilize a method called `strip_punctuation` to strip out the punctuation that affects the results.
 Namely, remove  exclamation marks (!), periods (.), commas (,), and hashtags (#).

 Your method should take a string as an argument and return the string without the above mentioned punctuation.